tateprop/coding-croc/README.md

 2 - I did desktop first development then added modile.
 I know this is not the convention but it felt very natural.
 I'll have to get used to the correct way.
 3 - My CSS is not all that clean there's parts i could have reused - re-use classes 4 - That shadow effect adds a LOT and a consistant colour pallete is pretty nice too.

+From rock paper scissors:
+1 - My javascript has gotten a bit better
+2 - this was not that hard which is reassuring
+3 - I did mobile first development and it was easier i think.